jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 ```
 // Using the optional dataTypes argument
 $.ajaxPrefilter( "json script", function( options, originalOptions, jqXHR ) {

-	// do all of the prefiltering here, but only for
+	// Do all of the prefiltering here, but only for
 	// requests that indicate a dataType of "JSON" or "script"
 });
 ```